 In step 7b, the PCF indicates the SMF and the NG-RAN to activate redundant transmission for the QoS flow by the 5QI if the UE requested PDU Session Establishment procedure is initiated for a URLLC service.

-The SMF then initiates an N4 Session Establishment procedure with the selected UPF and CN Tunnel Info 1& CN Tunnel Info 2 are allocated by the SMF or UPF.
+In step 10, the SMF then initiates an N4 Session Establishment procedure with the selected UPF and CN Tunnel Info 1& CN Tunnel Info 2 are allocated by the SMF or UPF.

 In step 11, the N2 SM information includes the QFI(s), QoS Profile(s), CN Tunnel Info 1& CN Tunnel Info 2 corresponding to each N3 tunnel.